Bruin-Dev/Intelygenz/docs/manual_procedures/SWITCH_AUTOMATION_ENGINE_REGION.md

 ## Possible situation
 We have all active infrastructure and application in `pro` (`us-east-1`), then AWS suffers a disaster in Nort Virginia region(`us-east-1`) and we lost the activity and responses from AWS resources; we must assume that all resources are unavailable.
-It's time to star using the resources in the mirror region(`us-west-1`) by following the next steps:
+It is time to star using the resources in the mirror region(`us-west-1`) by following the next steps:

 ## Steps
 - Verify AWS Health Dashboards to confirm AWS services availability per region.
 Confirm that our services in the main region(`us-east-1`) are unavailable.